betrixed/toml/README.md

 So there is  irreducible overhead in changing the PHP interpreter machine state.
-Some ballpark testing on a few TOML files, demonstrates that the interpreted version on PHP 7.2, takes no more than 21-25% longer than the compiled Zephir extension with similar code.
+Some ballpark testing on a few TOML files, demonstrates that the interpreted version on PHP 7.2, takes no more than 15% to 20% longer than the compiled Zephir extension with similar code.

 Table and TableList objects
 =========================